foxssake/netfox/docs/netfox/guides/network-rollback.md

 some latency built-in, as it reacts to player inputs with some delay.
 Setting to zero will always display the latest game state.

+*Enable diff states* toggles diff states.
+By sending only state properties that have changed, netfox can reduce the bandwidth needed to synchronize the game between peers.
+See [RollbackSynchronizer] on how this is done and configured.

 [Client-Side Prediction and Server Reconciliation]: https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html
 [RollbackSynchronizer]: ../nodes/rollback-synchronizer.md